Get insider access

 3. Best Mid-Range Canister Vacuum

 If you aren't willing to spend as much on the Cat & Dog variant of the C1, look at the Miele Classic C1 Pure Suction PowerLine, the entry-level model in the C1 lineup.
 From the outside, the two C1 models look almost identical.
-However, an important difference between them isn't immediately apparent: the C1 Cat & Dog has an electrosocket at the base of its hose that allows it to use a powered floorhead, while the C1 Pure Suction doesn't.
-While this is a huge disadvantage if you have a lot of thick carpeting in your home and need a powerhead, this entry-level Pure Suction model is a significantly better value if you mostly have hard floors, where you don't need a powerhead with a spinning roller.
-The SBD 365-3 floorhead isn't as lightweight as the secondary parquet tool included with the Cat & Dog model.
-However, it's still great for dealing with debris on surfaces like vinyl or hardwood, and you can retract the bristles to clean low-pile area rugs.
+However, there's an important difference: the C1 Cat & Dog's hose has an electrosocket, allowing it to use a powered floorhead, while the C1 Pure Suction doesn't.
+While this is a huge disadvantage if you have a lot of thick carpeting in your home and need a powerhead, the Pure Suction model is a significantly better value if you mostly have hard floors, where you don't need a powerhead with a spinning roller.
+The SBD 365-3 floorhead isn't as lightweight as the secondary parquet tool included with the Cat & Dog model; however, it's still great for dealing with debris on surfaces like vinyl or hardwood, and you can retract the bristles to clean low-pile area rugs.

 This model comes with the entry-level AirClean filter, which does a pretty good job of capturing allergens.
-However, you can always swap in a HEPA AirClean or Active AirClean filter if you want even better air filtration performance.
-If you want a similarly priced canister vacuum that uses larger dirtbags, the NaceCare HVR 200 Henry is a great alternative with a remarkably sturdy, easy-to-maintain design as well as a longer range.
+However, you can always swap in a HEPA AirClean or Active AirClean filter for even better air filtration performance.
+If you want a similarly priced canister vacuum that uses larger dirtbags, the NaceCare HVR 200 Henry is a great alternative with a remarkably sturdy, easy-to-maintain design and a longer range.
 However, it has a less powerful suction motor and doesn't do as well on low-pile carpeting as the Miele.

 See our review